tonuimartin/FurryFriends/README.md

 ## Technologies Used

-- Laravel : PHP framework for building web applications.
+- Laravel: PHP framework for building web applications.
-- MySQL : Relational database management system for storing and retrieving data.
+- MySQL: Relational database management system for storing and retrieving data.
 - HTML, CSS, JavaScript: Front-end technologies for building the user interface and adding interactivity.
-- Bootstrap : CSS framework for responsive and mobile-first web development.
+- Bootstrap: CSS framework for responsive and mobile-first web development.
 - Other dependencies or libraries (if applicable)

 ## Installation